 In certain circumstances, transferring the family home between spouses can be exempt from CGT through the main residence exemption.
 This exemption is predicated on the following conditions:

-The home was the primary residence for you, your partner and any dependants for the entire period you owned it.
+The home was the primary residence for you, your former partner and any dependants for the entire period you owned it.

 You didn’t use the residence to generate income.
 That is, you didn’t run a business from home or purchase the home for the purpose of flipping it for a profit.